graphlit/graphlit-client-python/README.md

 Before you begin, ensure you have the following:

 - Python 3.x installed on your system.
-- An active account on [graphlit.com](https://portal.graphlit.dev) with access to the API settings dashboard.
+- An active account on the [Graphlit Platform](https://portal.graphlit.dev) with access to the API settings dashboard.

 ## Installation